gerry-baird/Drug-Demo/ads/README.md

 account level.
 The space ID can be found in the settings tab of the deployment space and the URL for Watson ML depends on where your Watson instance lives.

-You can watch me setup this configuration on YouTube here: https://youtu.be/_25IEOPitgM
+You can watch me perform this configuration on YouTube [here](https://youtu.be/_25IEOPitgM).

-Here is a list of Watson URL's : https://cloud.ibm.com/apidocs/machine-learning#endpoint-url
+Here is the list of [Watson URL's](https://cloud.ibm.com/apidocs/machine-learning#endpoint-url) I use in the video.

 ## Integrating ADS and Watson ML